It doesn’t matter how great your content is if no one clicks on it—and it all starts with your blog title.

 Optimize your post title with a keyword.
 The title or title tag is how the search engine and the reader determine if your post is relevant for the results.

-Placing important keywords at the beginning of your title can not only impact rankings, but people typically scan as few as the first two words of a headline.
-When crafting a title, remember to write for humans, not the search engine.
-Avoid keyword stuffing and deoptimize slightly by including a number or adjective—over-optimization can also take away from high rankings.
+Placing important keywords at the start of your title can impact rankings and catch attention, as people often scan just the first two words.
+When crafting titles, write for humans, not search engines.
+Avoid keyword stuffing and consider including a number or adjective to slightly deoptimize—over-optimization can hinder high rankings.

 Purpose